Zer0xTJ/GodotMattohaLobbySystem/README.md

 - Now attach `MattohaGameHolder` script for it, it can be found on `res://addons/mattoha_lobby_system/core/nodes/MattohaGameHolder.cs`.

 Note that `MattohaGameHolder` is responsible for loading the scene and spawning / despawning lobby nodes of the game play.

+- `NOTE`: game holder node should be named `GameHolder` with the same letters cases.

 # Spawning/Depsawning Nodes & Replication
 Every node you want to auto spawn/despawn should has a `MattohaSpawner` node child.